decentraland/governance/README.md

   cp .env.example .env.development
 ```

-> to know more about this file see [the documentation](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/#defining-environment-variables)

 If you are running this project locally you only need to check the following environment variables:

 - `CONNECTION_STRING`: make sure it points to a valid database (see how to create one in the 'Database Setup' section)